Kale and Bean Salad with Tahini Dressing

 Once the salad is done, it should last quite a while in your fridge.
 This is the perfect make-ahead lunch.
 It will be good for at least a day, if not two or three.

-Kale and Bean Salad Recipe with Tahini Dressing and Walnuts
+Kale and Bean Salad with Tahini Dressing

+This easy kale and bean salad is packed with good for you ingredients, is crave-worthy and can be made in advance.
 Since kale is such a hearty green, it can be hard to digest when served raw.
 To prevent this, we massage the kale leaves with a little salt and lemon juice.
 By rubbing the salt and lemon into the leaves, some of the structure of the kale breaks down.
 This makes the kale a deeper color of green and much more tender than if left raw.

 For the dressing, we use our Dreamy Tahini Sauce recipe.
 It’s very simple to make.
 To get the full recipe, click here or the link in the ingredients list below.